 Custom Coaxial Cable Manufacturing

-Custom Wire Industries manufactures a wide spectrum of wire and cable assemblies, each custom designed for each individual client.
+Custom Wire Industries manufactures a wide spectrum of wire and cable assemblies, each custom-designed for each individual client.
 Coaxial cable, at the industrial level, is used for instrumentation, control, RF, and microwave applications.
 It is also commonly used to connect home video equipment and cable television.
-These cable assemblies are available both rigid and flexible options, and consist of four layers: a round conducting wire, insulating spacer, cylindrical conducting sheath and a final insulating layer.
+These cable assemblies are available both rigid and flexible options, and consist of four layers: a round conducting wire, insulating spacer, cylindrical conducting sheath, and a final insulating layer.
 For any cable fabrication needs, contact Custom Wire Industries today.

 Common Types of Coaxial Cables